wet-boew-wem/wetkit-pages/README.md

 WetKit Pages
 ============
-Helps create and manage pages that can be Panelized for Drupal WEM.
+Helps create and manage pages that can be Panelized for Drupal WxT.

 Key Features
 * Creation of a Basic Page content type for basic page management